Critical Skills Work Visa

 In order to obtain the required permit, the following documentation is required:

-- Duly completed application form signed by the applicant ? form DHA-1738
+- Duly completed application form signed by the applicant form DHA-1738.
+Application must be completed and signed in black ink only.

 - A valid machine readable Passport / Travel Document valid for no less than (30) days after the expiry of the intended visit with three (3) completely blank pages.
 Machine readable passports which have been manually extended are not accepted for visas and for travel purposes.